tomjoht/tomjoht.github.io/_restapicourse/docapis_what_is_a_rest_api.md

 ---
 {% include notes.html %}

-This course is all about learning by doing, but while *doing* various activities, I'm going to periodically pause and dive into some more abstract concepts to fill in more detail.
-This is one of those moments.
+{{note}} This course is all about learning by doing, but while *doing* various activities, I'm going to periodically pause and dive into some more abstract concepts to fill in more detail.
+This is one of those moments.{{end}}

 ## An API is an interface between systems
 In general, an API (Application Programming Interface) provides an interface between two systems.
 It's like a cog that allows two systems to interact with each other.